Drought and a Prayer for Mercy

 8O Hope of Israel,

-Why should You be like a sojourner (temporary resident) in the land
+Why are You like a stranger in the land

-Or like a traveler who turns aside and spreads his tent to linger [only] for a night?
+Or like a traveler who has pitched his tent for the night?

 And we are called by Your name;